 Message from Chief Residents

-UC Davis Health System is a 619-bed, multi-speciality hospital known for its academic excellence and advancement of human health through clinical practice, teaching and research.
-UCDHS is inland Northern California’s only adult and pediatric Level 1 trauma center, servicing 33-counties over 65,000 square miles stretching north to Oregon and east to Nevada.
-This gives our residents training in anesthetic and critical care management for an impressive variety of advanced subspecialty procedures.
-We are recognized as being one the “Most Wired” hospitals in the country, and with the recent implementation of our anesthesia electronic medical record, our documentation has become completely paperless in and out of the operating rooms.
-We also have 24 state-of-the-art operating rooms, emergency rooms, neurosurgical, cardiothoracic, and burn intensive care units allowing us to be a leading referral center for the most medically and surgically complex cases in Northern California.
+The UC Davis Medical Center is a 631-bed, multi-specialty hospital known for its academic excellence and advancement of human health through clinical practice, teaching, and research.
+As the only adult and pediatric Level 1 trauma center in inland Northern California, our residents are exposed to a diverse patient population that requires an impressive variety of critical care needs and subspecialty procedures.
+With our state-of-the-art emergency department, operating rooms, neurosurgical, cardiothoracic, and burn intensive care units, we are a leading referral center for the most medically and surgically complex cases in Northern California.

-Thank you for your interest in the UC Davis anesthesia program and we look forward to seeing you during your application process.
+Thank you for your interest in the UC Davis Department of Anesthesiology and Pain Medicine.
+We look forward to seeing you during our application process.

 UC Davis Department of Anesthesiology and Pain Medicine